-The most current SAG rates are based on an 8 hour scale.
+The most current SAG rates are based on an eight-hour scale.
 Go over those eight hours, and you’ll have to pay an increased rate.

-For most contracts, it’s 1.5x for the first 2 hours after you hit 8.
+For most contracts, it’s 1.5x for the first two hours after you hit eight hours.
 And after that, it’s double.

-By submitting your timecards each day from set, SAG Payroll Companies then calculate what you owe your talent, paying special attention to the specific SAG rules your actors’ contracts fall under.
+By submitting your timecards each day from set, film payroll companies then calculate what you owe your talent, paying special attention to the specific SAG rules your actors’ contracts fall under.

 Whether you’re working on a feature film or corporate video, you need to give your SAG actors set breaks.
 In addition to being mandatory, they come with fines if you don’t.

 From travel days to meal breaks to hold days to 12-hour turnarounds, you may end up paying your actors for loitering at the shoot hotel.

 It’s why we wrote a whole post how to budget for SAG actors.

 With Wrapbook's film payroll services, we'll calculate your break penalties automatically when you submit your Exhibit G forms.

 And since Wrapbook sends your film payroll each week, it’s easy to see if you’re paying too much in penalties.